-The city of Ghent is simply steeped in history, and no area has more to tell than the setting of the annual Prinsenhofrommelmarkt.
-The Prisenhof, formally known as the Castle of the Counts, was a gigantic, fully walled complex and the birthplace of Holy Roman Emperor Charles V. The building itself fell into disrepair in the 17th century, and the location was repurposed through the years for many different businesses and events.
-Once a year, the castle holds the Prinsenhofrommelmarkt, one of the largest and most popular flea markets in Belgium.
+The city of Ghent is steeped in history, and no area has more to tell than the setting for the annual Prinsenhof Drum Market.
+The Prinsenhof, formally known as the Castle of the Counts, was a huge, completely walled complex and the birthplace of the Holy Roman Emperor Charles V. The building itself fell into disrepair in the 17th century, and over the years the site has been repurposed for many different businesses and events.
+Once a year, the castle hosts the Prinsenhofrommelmarkt, one of the largest and most popular flea markets in Belgium.

-There are so many fantastic goods up for grabs at Prinsenhofrommelmarkt.
-Since it only takes place once a year, it really feels as though vendors save up their best goods to offer out at this flea.
-There are wonderful old toys, comics, chinaware, glassware, record players, vinyl collections, ornaments, pieces of furniture, mirrors, artwork, jewelry, woodcraft and more.
+At the Prinsenhof Flea Market there are so many fantastic goods to be had.
+Since it only takes place once a year, it really feels as if the vendors save their best goods to sell at this flea market.
+There are wonderful old toys, comic books, china, glassware, record players, vinyl collections, ornaments, furniture, mirrors, artwork, jewelry, woodworking and more.

-Vendors at Prinsenhofrommelmarkt are happy to strike a bargain, so visitors should be ready to barter!
-There is also plenty of information to be had about the goods on display, so starting up a conversation with the stallholders is always a great idea.
+Vendors at the Prinsenhofrommelmarkt are happy to make a deal, so visitors should be prepared to bargain!
+There is also plenty of information about the goods on display, so it is always a good idea to strike up a conversation with the stallholders.

-The area surrounding the Prinsenhofrommelmarkt is a quiet, little known gem of Ghent.
-Beautiful trees line the cobbled streets leading to the water's edge, creating a wonderful place to have a walk and take in the historic surroundings.
-The bustle of the Prinsenhofrommelmarkt simply adds to the pleasure of the area.
+The area around the Prinsenhofrommelmarkt is a quiet, little-known gem of Ghent.
+Beautiful trees line the cobbled streets leading to the water's edge, creating a wonderful place to stroll and take in the historic surroundings.
+The hustle and bustle of the Prinsenhofrommelmarkt adds to the enjoyment of the area.

-Prinsenhofrommelmarkt is a real celebration for the people of Ghent, and live music, street performers and plenty of local food and drinks accompany the vendors.
-It is an event that anyone from the area will have marked in their calendar, and visitors should definitely coincide their trips to Ghent with the annual flea.
-Shoppers are guaranteed to leave the premises with plenty of things they do not need, but will greatly enjoy!
+The Prinsenhofrommelmarkt is a true celebration of the people of Ghent, with live music, street performers and plenty of local food and drink.
+It is an event that everyone in the area has marked on their calendar, and visitors should definitely coincide their trip to Ghent with the annual flea.
+Shoppers are guaranteed to leave with plenty of things they do not need, but will enjoy!